 - The Times

-You may make up to 250 copies of a newpaper article.
 You should include the following copyright statement with all copies, including digital copies:

 'NLA licensed copy.
 No further copies may be made except under licence.
 You cannot copy or distribute further.'